Refinance now: Rates dropped even lower—ends 2/20/2026

 discount )

-These are our lowest starting rates and contain our 0.25% Auto Pay discount from a checking or savings account.
+* These are our lowest starting rates and contain our 0.25% Auto Pay discount from a checking or savings account.
 Some borrowers may see higher rates based on their credit.
-Variable rates not available in AK, IL, MN, NH, OH, TN, and TX.
+Variable rates not available in AK, IL, MN, MS, NH, OH, TN, and TX.

 Common Refinancing Misconceptions